Ashwin-Rajeev/goerror/README.md

 Package goerror implements functions to manipulate errors.

-The traditional `error` handling metyhod in golangis given below which applied recursively up the call stack results in error reports without context or debugging information.
+The traditional `error` handling method in golang is given below which applied recursively up the call stack results in error reports without context or debugging information.

 ```